Libero logo

 Getting Around

 The transport network comprises trams, night trams and buses for outlying areas.
-Trams 2 and 6 run three stops from the bus station to the main train station, Glavni kolodvor, the 6 going on to the main square, Trg bana Josipa Jelačića.
+Trams 2 and 6 run three stops from the bus station to the main train station, Glavni kolodvor, the 6 going on to the main square, Trg bana Josipa Jelačića, where most lines cross.

 Where to Drink